Description

 MaxDuration:

-• Compared with DIA (477 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 424 days is lower, thus better.
+• During the last 3 years, the maximum time in days below previous high water mark is 424 days, which is lower, thus better than the value of 477 days from the benchmark.

 AveDuration: